Global Newlander-Nirenberg theorem on domains with finite smooth boundary in complex manifolds: Introduction

-To show \rt{Global NN}, we will employ the homotopy formula methods together with a Nash-Moser type iteration.
 These techniques were originally employed by Webster \cites{MR999729, MR1128608, MR995504} to investigate the classical Newlander--Nirenberg theorem, the CR vector bundle problem, and the more challenging local CR embedding problem.
-These techniques, together with a more precise interior regularity estimate for Henkin's integral solution operators of $\dbar_b$ on strictly pseudoconvex real hypersurfaces, were successfully used by Gong--Webster \cites{MR2742034, MR2829316, MR2868966} to obtain a sharp version of CR vector bundle problem and local CR embedding problem; see~\cite{MR3961327} also for a parameter version of Frobenius--Nirenberg theorem by using similar techniques.
-The scheme of the proof of Theorem 1.1 is similar to the ones in Gan--Gong~\cite{MR3961327} and Shi~\ci{shiNN}.
+These techniques, together with a more precise interior regularity estimate for Henkin's integral solution operators of $\dbar_b$ on strong pseudoconvex real hypersurfaces, were successfully used by Gong--Webster \cites{MR2742034, MR2829316, MR2868966} to obtain a sharp version of CR vector bundle problem and the local CR embedding problem; see~\cite{MR3961327} also for a parameter version of Frobenius--Nirenberg theorem by using similar techniques.
+The scheme of the proof of \rt{Global NN} is similar to the ones in Gan--Gong~\cite{MR3961327} and Shi~\ci{shiNN}.
 However, we mention an important new feature in the present work.
 Here we must deal with the failure of {\it local} homotopy formula for $a_1$ domains near the concave side of the boundary.
 Noticeably, the lack of homotopy formulas with good estimates was shown by Nagel--Rosay~\ci{MR1016447} in the situation for local CR embedding problem in dimension $5$.
-In our setting it was proved by Laurent-Thi\'{e}baut and Leiterer~\ci{MR1621967}*{Prop.~0.7} that there is no {\it local} homotopy formula with good estimates for $(0,q)$ forms near a boundary point of the concave side of some $a_q$ domain.
+In our setting, it was proved by Laurent-Thi\'{e}baut and Leiterer~\ci{MR1621967}*{Prop.~0.7} that there is no {\it local} homotopy formula with good estimates for $(0,q)$ forms near a boundary point of the concave side of some $a_q$ domain.